 For those craving longer workouts, explore Shevlin Park, which includes 647 acres of diverse old growth forest with Tumalo Creek as the central feature.
 The Green Lakes Trail, off the Cascade Lakes Scenic Byway, offers heavenly views and gentle climbs.
 There are also a number of trails at Smith Rock State Park in Terrebonne, promising ultra-runners extreme elevation gain and challenging terrain.

 Start at Sawyer Park, located in downtown Bend, for a nice run among the mature pine and juniper trees.
 The trail follows along the Deschutes River and is a great place to watch for migratory and riparian birds.
 In fact, it is part of the Oregon Cascade Birding Tour route.

 Deschutes River Trail at Farewell Bend Park

 Network of trails along the river and under a canopy of pine trees.
 Located on the west side of downtown Bend.
-For a longer run, start from Les Schwab Amphitheater area to get a 5-mile run in.
+For a longer run, start from Les Schwab Amphitheater area to get in a 5-mile run.
 For a shorter run, you can do the 3-mile loop starting at Farewell Bend park.

 Shevlin Park contains a network of trails along Tumalo Creek and under a canopy of old growth Ponderosa Pine trees located on the west side of Bend.
 It’s home to an abundance of wildlife including chipmunks, squirrels, deer, elk, bear, and the occasional cougar.
 Located on the westside of downtown Bend, you’ll find a few short, steep hills on the Loop Trail which follows the rim of the canyon for 6 miles.
 The Tumalo Creek trail follows the creek upstream for 2.5 miles where it eventually joins the Deschutes National Forest Trail system.